Birthplace of the Kelpie

 Shortly after, Gleeson left the district and Kelpie was mated with working dogs in Ardlethan, NSW.
 The progeny created the bloodlines of the Kelpie breed, with one of the original litter going on to come equal first in a trial in 1878.

 As part of Casterton’s 150th Anniversary celebrations in 1996, a statue of Kelpie was commissioned and placed outside the Casterton Town Hall in celebration of the Kelpie’s history.
-More unique hand-crafted statues and sculptures depicting the Kelpie in many forms feature in the ‘Kelpie Walking Trail’.
+More unique hand-crafted statues and sculptures depicting the Kelpie in various forms feature along the ‘Kelpie Walking Trail’.

-Incorporating the Casterton Kelpie Festival and the Australian Premier Working Dog Auction over 200 community volunteers work hard throughout the year to ensure everybody in attendance has an experience to talk about for a long time – that maybe how high those Kelpie’s jump in the High Jump competition or perhaps it will be the skills and elegance that the drover and kelpie show drafting stock into the yards, or maybe it will be with amazement the price that is secured for ‘man’s best friend’ at auction, in 2011 $9,000 was the top price paid for a Working Dog.
+The Casterton Kelpie Association’s Australian Kelpie Muster –incorporating the Kelpie Festival on the Saturday and the Working Dog Auction on the Sunday.
+Volunteers work hard throughout the year to ensure everybody in attendance has an experience to talk about for a long time – that may be how high those Kelpie’s jump in the High Jump or perhaps it will be the skills and elegance that the drover and kelpie show drafting sheep into the yards, or maybe it will be with amazement the price that is secured for ‘man’s best friend’ at auction, in 2018 $22,200 was the top price paid for a working dog in Australia.